bestwnh/IGLDropDownMenu/README.md

 IGLDropDownMenu
 ===============

-A drop down menu with pretty animation.
+An iOS drop down menu with pretty animation.

 ## Screenshot